Eva Kaili: Member of the Hellenic Parliament

 In the 2004 national elections, Kaili was the youngest candidate standing.
 In the 2007 national elections, she was elected as a member of the Hellenic Parliament for the first district of Thessaloniki.
 At the time, she was the youngest Member of Parliament with the PASOK party.
 She retained her seat in the 2009 national elections until 2012.

 During her term in Parliament, Kaili served as a member of the following Parliamentary Committees: Standing Committee on Cultural and Educational Affairs, Standing Committee on National Defense and Foreign Affairs, and Special Permanent Committee of Greeks Abroad.
 She was also a member of the Greek delegation to the Parliamentary Assembly of the Organization of the Black Sea Economic Cooperation (BSEC), the NATO Parliamentary Assembly, and the Parliamentary Assembly of the Union for the Mediterranean.

 Ahead of a crucial vote of confidence for Prime Minister, George Papandreou in November 2011, Kaili made headlines when she announced that she would refuse to support the government in the vote; this would have left Papandreou with the support of just 151 PASOK deputies out of 300.
-She later backtracked and Papandreou won the vote of confidence with all 155 lawmakers of PASOK expressing their support for his beleaguered government.
+She later backtracked.
+Papandreou won the vote of confidence, with all 155 lawmakers of PASOK expressing their support for his beleaguered government.